Addisu87/portfolio-microverse/README.md

-# Project Name

-- Portfolio page
+# Portfolio page

-> Description the project.

-- Building a personal portfolio pages and it's responsive in different platforms.
+> Building a personal portfolio pages and it's responsive in different platforms.

 ## Built With

-- Major languages - HTML and CSS.
+- HTML-5
-- Frameworks -
+- CSS-3
-- Technologies used
+- JavaScript

 ## Live Demo